Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 **Name:** Nerissa Ravencroft
 **Guild:** Scarlet Wand

-Just like the other heroes, Nerissa Ravencroft woke up without any knowledge of her past nor her name.
-Gathered in a white room at first, she then proceeded to the large egg along with the others and thus transported to the strange land of Libestal.
-Despite being confused about the situation--- what this world was actually about, how she ended up here along with the other "heroes", or how they would be able to save this world, she accepted the
+Woke up in a white room full of other human blocks.
+This was not your ordinary isekai story.
+Nerissa Ravencroft found herself caught up in a "new" world full of eccentricities and bizarre adventures.

+Stains?
+King?
+Save the world?!
+It was all just too confusing and overwhelming.
+She couldn't even remember her past nor her name, and here she was delegated to save this strange land?
+Come to think of it, she couldn't even recall if she "accepted" the call that led her to be transported in the Kingdom of Libestal.

+Regardless, here she was, thriving... and making tons of monies (she was still poor) through the quests she took on a daily basis.

 ### Chapter 2